prydin/vrealize-automation-plugin-for-jenkins/docs/vraGetResourceActionDetails.md

 ### Return value
 Returns a list of detailed resource action metadata.
-Since the resource name could match multiple instance of a resource, the return value is an array,
+Since the resource name could match multiple instance of a resource, the return value is an array.

 ### vRealize Automation URL and token
 If the ```vraURL``` or ```token``` parameters are not specified, they are obtained from the